- advantage paid

 It is used as a warm-up exercise of many Australian rules football clubs and has been the beginnings of many clubs in far-flung places.

-It has long been a pitch invasion tradition in the breaks immediately after official Australian rules football matches, although as professionalism in the Australian Football League increased, the practice was discontinued at most of AFL venues.
+It has long been a pitch invasion tradition immediately after the final siren, but as professionalism increased the practice was discontinued at most AFL venues.